GET THE FACTS

 What We Do

-A gambling problem or gambling addiction (sometimes called a gaming addiction) can significantly impact your life and the lives of those closest to you.
+A gambling problem (sometimes called a gaming addiction) can significantly impact your life and the lives of those closest to you.

 For many people, phoning a gambling helpline or seeking help from anyone at all can be a difficult step to take.
 Talking about your gambling, or someone else’s gambling, to a counsellor in a confidential environment can bring huge relief and help you start to get your life back on track.